-Lemon Balm is prized as safe but effective herbal mood enhancer.
-It can help with anxiety, nervousness, insomnia, melancholy, and depression.
-Helpful for digestive upset, menstrual cramps, and menopause.
-A safe herb for children, substitute glycerin for the rum in this recipe to make an alcohol-free tincture.
+Lemon Balm is an easy to grow garden herb prized as safe and effective herbal mood enhancer.
+It can be useful for alleviating anxiety, nervousness, insomnia, melancholy, and generally uplifting mood.
+Lemon Balm is helpful for digestive upset, menstrual cramps, and menopause.
+A safe herb for children, substitute glycerin for the alcohol in this recipe to make an alcohol-free tincture.

 The best time to harvest lemon balm is early in the morning before the sun hits the leaves or becomes too intense, this helps preserve the volatile oil content of the plant.
 The volatile oils and medicinal compounds in leaves become most concentrated just before a plant begins to bloom.
 When you see the first few flower buds form, it is a perfect time to harvest.